 |Low (< 60 pounds)||38 to 42%||29 to 36%|

 Suggested ranges for total NDF are at least 1.10 to 1.20 percent of body weight.
 Forage NDF intake can range from 0.75 to 1.10 percent of body weight.
-However, if the forage or TMR particle length is too fine, then a higher minimum (less than 0.85 percent of body weight) should be used.
+However, if the forage or TMR particle length is too fine, then a higher minimum (0.85 percent of body weight) should be used.

 The initial development and continual improvement of the Penn State Particle Separator would not have been possible without the work of former graduate students Brian Lammers, Paul Kononoff, and Daryl Maulfair.